Esri/arcgis-runtime-samples-android/java/create-save-map/README.md

 # Create and Save a Map
-This sample demonstrates how to create a map and save it to your portal.
+Create a map and save it to your portal.

 ![Create and Save a Map App](create-save-map.png)